1 TOR MRSs MRS-TOR

 • Verification artifacts demonstrate that the runtime environment assumptions are explicit and testable.

-Child links: ARC-001 VECTOR runtime context, SRS-009 Execute within a Linux workspace with explicit runtime assumptions
+Child links: ARC-001 VECTOR runtime context, SRS-009 Provide a ready-to-use Linux execution environment, SRS-018 Support standalone container deployment

 Attribute Value